🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 A quick glance at the highlights—perfect for when you're short on time.

 Most brands find one creator who works, then go back to scrolling Instagram by hand for the next ten.
-The faster move is to feed the one that worked into a lookalike engine and surface 500 more in seconds — matched on audience overlap, not aesthetic.
+The faster move: feed the one that worked into a lookalike engine and surface 500 more — matched on audience overlap, not aesthetic.
+Total time per source creator: 90 seconds.

 Here are the key takeaways:

-• A lookalike influencer match is about audience overlap, not vibes
+• A lookalike match is about audience overlap, not vibes

-• Every Influencer Report inside Impulze also surfaces a Lookalikes table automatically, so deep-vetting one creator gives you 10+ similar names for free
+• Every Impulze Influencer Report surfaces a Lookalikes section automatically — deep-vet one creator and get 10+ similar names for free

-This guide explains exactly how to do that inside Impulze.
-So, let's begin!
+This guide shows you exactly how to do that inside Impulze.
+Total time per source creator: about 90 seconds.

 Why "find more like this one" is the most underused workflow in influencer marketing

-The reason this happens is that most teams treat every campaign like a cold start.
-They forget that the winning creator from their last campaign is the single best clue they have about who to find next.
+Most small teams treat every campaign like a cold start.
+They forget that the winning creator from their last campaign is a signal — and a powerful one.

 Lookalike discovery flips that.
-You take one creator that already converted, drop their handle into a similar-creator engine, and let the data find the rest.
-The output isn't 20 maybe-matches — it's a ranked list of creators whose audiences, formats, engagement profiles, and collaboration histories most closely match the one you already trust.
+You take one creator that converted, paste their handle into a similar-creator engine, and let the data find the rest.
+The output isn't 20 maybe-matches.
+It's a ranked list of creators whose audiences, formats, engagement profiles, and collaboration histories most closely match the one you already trust.

-What a lookalike influencer actually is (and what most tools get wrong)
+What a lookalike actually is (and what most tools get wrong)

-The phrase "find me 500 creators like Emma Chamberlain" sounds like it means "find me 500 creators who look like Emma Chamberlain."
+The phrase "find me 500 creators like Emma Chamberlain" sounds like it means "find me 500 creators who look like Emma."
 Most cheap tools interpret it that way — they match on niche, follower band, and aesthetic.
-That's why their output is full of generic Gen Z lifestyle accounts that have nothing to do with your customer.
+Their output is full of generic Gen Z lifestyle accounts that have nothing to do with your customer.

 A proper lookalike match isn't about how the creator looks.
 It's about who's watching.

-Inside Impulze's Creator Discovery, the "Find similar creators" starting point lets you choose how the engine matches:
+Inside Impulze's Creator Discovery, the Similar field in the left filter panel lets you toggle how the engine matches:

 • Similar by Niche — finds creators in the same content category as your seed.
 Useful when format consistency matters (e.g., you want only Reel-first creators in beauty).

 • Similar by Audience — finds creators whose audiences overlap with your seed's audience, even if their content category is different.
-This is the higher-signal toggle for most performance use cases.
+Higher-signal for performance campaigns.

 The Niche toggle is what most "Find similar creators" tools default to.
-The Audience toggle is the one that returns lookalikes who'll actually convert for your category.
+The Audience toggle returns lookalikes who actually convert for your category.
 Default to Audience first; switch to Niche only if you need format alignment.

 The 5 signals a good lookalike engine compares